STUDY notes on page or enter key words or use above links

 Colour television uses the properties of primary colours.
 In a TV (and computer) screen there are three electron guns that hit a sort of paint called a phosphor.
 When hit by electrons the phosphors glow red, green or blue.
 The screen consists of thousands of pixels each containing a set of the three phosphors.
 By making these three phosphors glow at different intensities (brightness) they create the illusion of all the colours you experience when viewing the screen.

-Visible Light Filters and the colour of objects subjected to a variety of colours
+(f) Visible Light Filters and the colour of objects subjected to a variety of light colour

 The diagram is presented in terms of primary and secondary colours only, but the principles described below apply to all the 'intermediate' colours.